Huis Doorn: Residence of Wilhelm II

-The property was purchased for 500,000 guilders in 1919 by Wilhelm II, the last German Emperor (German: Kaiser), as his residence-in-exile (1920–1941), following his abdication after World War I. Wilhelm's asylum in the Netherlands was based on family ties with Queen Wilhelmina; however, Wilhelmina always refused to meet Wilhelm.
-During his years in exile, he was allowed to travel freely within a 10-kilometre radius of his house, but journeys farther than that meant that advance notice had to be given to a local government official.
-As he disliked having to kowtow to a minor official, he rarely journeyed beyond the "free" limit.
+The property was purchased for 500,000 guilders in 1919 by Wilhelm II, the last German Emperor (German: Kaiser), as his residence-in-exile (1920–1941), following his abdication after World War I. Wilhelm's asylum in the Netherlands was based on family ties with Queen Wilhelmina.
+However, Wilhelmina always refused to meet Wilhelm.
+During his years in exile, he was allowed to travel freely within a 10-kilometre radius of his house, but journeys further away meant that advance notice had to be given to a local government official.
+As he disliked having to answer to a minor official, he rarely travelled beyond the "free" limit.
 The former Emperor regularly exercised by chopping down many of the estate's trees, splitting the logs into stacks of firewood, thereby denuding the matured landscape as the years progressed.
 Hence he was called by his enemies "The Woodchopper of Doorn".

-His first wife, Augusta nicknamed Dona, died at Huis Doorn 11 April 1921 and her body was taken back to Potsdam in Germany, where she was buried in the Antique Temple.
+His first wife, Augusta nicknamed Dona, died at Huis Doorn on 11 April 1921 and her body was taken back to Potsdam in Germany, where she was buried in the Antique Temple.
 The funeral ceremony took place in Doorn.

 In January 1922, Wilhelm invited the widowed princess Hermine of Greiz and her young son to Huis Doorn.
-He took a liking to Hermine's company, they had much in common and got married on 5 November 1922.
+He took a liking to Hermine's company.
+They had much in common and got married on 5 November 1922.
 Hermine lived in Huis Doorn with Wilhelm in his exile until his death in 1941.
 She then returned to Germany and after her death, she was also interred in the Antique Temple in Potsdam due to being Wilhelm's second wife.
-Hermine undertook the property management of Huis Doorn, and in 1927 she wrote her autobiographical book An Empress in Exile: My Days in Doorn.
+Hermine undertook the property management of Huis Doorn, and in 1927, she wrote her autobiographical book An Empress in Exile: My Days in Doorn.